-- Permanent products All John Hancock permanent fully underwritten life insurance products are available.
-The same capacity is used for both Individual and Survivorship policies.
-Please note that for Survivorship coverage, both lives must meet issue age requirements and available capacity will be based on the age of the younger life (provided both lives are insurable) - Term products - Foreign nationals may purchase Term coverage only for U. S. business purposes (e.g., a U.S. Corporation insuring a keyman in a foreign Subsidiary) - U.S. citizens may qualify for Term insurance to be used for any purpose - Occupations Proposed insureds in certain occupations, and in some cases their family members, are uninsurable, for example, government or military personnel, missionaries, journalists, diplomats, members of the judiciary, security personnel, trade union officials - Aviation Individual policies may be offered to private pilots only, with an aviation exclusion; Survivorship policies not available with aviation risk - Riders Underwritten riders are not available, e.g., Waiver of Monthly Deductions, Disability Payment of Specified Premium, Return of Premium, Increasing Supplemental Face Amount and Long-Term Care

-- Travel advisory Coverage may not be available in any country with a travel warning or alert in effect - C and D countries Coverage available only for individuals residing in major cities; ask your underwriter for more information
+- Term products Foreign nationals are not eligible for Term coverage except when a U.S. business is insuring them for key-person or business purposes.
+(Foreign nationals who are U.S. citizens may qualify for Term insurance to be used for any purpose.) - Certain occupations Clients in certain occupations, and in some cases their family members, are uninsurable, for example, politically exposed persons (PEPs) or their family members, government or military personnel, missionaries, journalists, diplomats, members of the judiciary, security personnel, trade union officials - Aviation Individual policies may be offered to private pilots only, with an aviation exclusion; survivorship policies not available with aviation risk - Riders Your foreign national clients may not include underwritten riders in their life insurance coverage, e.g., Waiver of Monthly Deductions, Disability Payment of Specified Premium, Return of Premium, Increasing Supplemental Face Amount and Long-Term Care - Travel advisories Coverage may not be available in any country with a travel warning or alert in effect - C and D countries Coverage available only for individuals residing in approved major cities; ask your underwriter for more information